 UW Tacoma admissions counselors visit high schools, community colleges and participate in college fairs regionally throughout the year.
 They are also available for one-on-one consultations to answer your questions and help you navigate the admission process.

-B.A. in Communication, University of Washington Tacoma, 2016
+B.A. in Politics, Philosophy and Economics, University of Washington Tacoma, 2018

 Hometown: Federal Way, WA